- Would you like to listen in?

 Be prepared to pay this much

 James: Right.
 So what would someone be looking to pay for this as a ballpark?
 Because you obviously have a lot of SEO providers out there, in varying degrees of level as the marketplace, SEO providers who are sort of doing stuff at the sort of freelancer rate.
 You’re dealing with a lot of solo operators.
 They may or may not be doing a good job.
 I’d lean towards one way in my opinion on that.
-Then there’s the super agencies, like the very expensive agencies who are dealing with large corporations.
+Then there are the super agencies, like the very expensive agencies who are dealing with large corporations.
 And then there’s that sort of middle pack of regular service providers.
 They’re not big, flashy agencies.
 They’re not one-man bands, which I probably put you into that category of just a regular agency with a decent size team and a great track record.
 What are we paying for something like this process?

 Gert: You probably need to be prepared to pay a few hundred dollars a month as the starting point for ongoing consulting.
 We do have a low entry package if you are a little bit savvy on SEO or just want additional guidance.
-We have like a private coaching, very similar to SuperFastBusiness, where I step in on a private chat, I give a little bit of guidance on where the priorities should be, or can give a little bit of advice on on a keyword research that has been done, etc. This would be a low entry point, below a hundred dollars.
+We have like private coaching, very similar to SuperFastBusiness, where I step in on a private chat, I give a little bit of guidance on where the priorities should be or can give a little bit of advice on keyword research that has been done, etc. This would be a low entry point, below a hundred dollars.
 Then for consulting, you need to be prepared to probably look into $500 to $800US, approximately.
-And then it depends on the services you hire an agency for, when it comes to the implementation.
+And then it depends on the services you hire an agency for when it comes to the implementation.
 Or if you do it in-house, that’s up to you, how you leverage and set up your team.
 And we work with teams very, very often, also involved in team training.

 The amount of involvement with content

 James: Would you say, over the years, companies have gotten more involved with content marketing?
 Like, businesses like mine, for example.
 We have a team and we can create content.
-What are other businesses out there, especially ecommerce stores, doing?
+What are other businesses out there, especially eCommerce stores, doing?

 Gert: Absolutely.
 They usually have a content person.
-So most of our clients have someone writing the content who is very savvy in their niche, and writes the content based on our instructions.
+So most of our clients have someone writing the content who is very savvy in their niche and writes the content based on our instructions.
 So part of the consulting is that we create, for example, content briefs.
-So we ask them to produce a certain piece of content, or we want to optimize an article for better rankings, we do an analysis which has a manual part and also a machine learning assisted part where we extract from Google, what do the top ranking articles have in common, and how can we leverage this information to optimize our content piece to make it directly eligible to rank on page one, for example.
+So we ask them to produce a certain piece of content, or we want to optimize an article for better rankings, we do an analysis which has a manual part and also a machine learning assisted part where we extract from Google, what do the top-ranking articles have in common, and how can we leverage this information to optimize our content piece to make it directly eligible to rank on page one, for example.
 Because very often our clients might produce content pieces they think are interesting for the target audience, with having probably social media in mind, and they want to share it on Facebook.
 But those content pieces are probably not necessarily eligible to rank on page one, because Google might miss a few topics, might miss a different angle they want to see, etc.

 So we do this kind of research, for example, but most of our clients definitely have at least one person who is usually responsible for writing the content.
 Sometimes it’s the same person maintaining the website.
-In larger companies, usually they have like a marketing team.
+In larger companies, usually, have like a marketing team.
 There’s a webmaster, there is a content writer, there might be a CMO overlooking the entire strategy.
 So this is usually the setup we encounter.

 James: And who comes to the calls with you?

 Gert: We usually have the calls with the site owner, or if it’s a larger corporation it’s usually a person from the marketing team.
 It depends really on the size of the business.
 On smaller sites, there is definitely a site owner plus, usually, one or two people more on the call to hear everything.
 We sometimes record the calls so they can then share them with their team, so everybody knows what we were talking about.
-On larger corporations, you usually have either a head SEO, if it’s an international cooperation who was on the call, or at least an original SEO.
+On larger corporations, you usually have either a head SEO, if it’s international cooperation who was on the call, or at least an original SEO.
 Or you might have the responsible CMO on the call who wants to know how this channel is performing, and what is going to be done to increase the performance.

 What about the email aspect?